 How is the COVID situation in Ushuaia (the port of departure for most Antarctica trips)?

-Ushuaia and the province of Tierra del Fuego have seen the fastest rollout of vaccination in all of Argentina.
-More than 72% of all residents are fully vaccinated.
-We have been receiving national tourists since December 2020 with clear protocols and have not had a spike in cases.
+Ushuaia and the province of Tierra del Fuego have more than 92% of all adult residents are fully vaccinated.
+We have been receiving national tourists since December 2020 with clear protocols and managed the summer season very well.

 Are masks required in Ushuaia?